Raheem2010/Raheem2010/README.md

 ---

 ## 🚀 Journey Log
+- 🌱 2023 - 24: Certification in Microsoft Office Suites and Google Workspace at Coursera and Udemy
 - 🌱 2024: Learnt full-stack basics at Tech4dev & Devslopes
 - 🌱 2024: Started learning backend development at AltSchool Africa
 - 🌱 2025: Started taking an extensive Python course at [www.programmingexpert.io]